nap2000/docs/ref-question-types.rst

 **Appearance**
   picker

+**Availability:**

+*  FieldTask: yes
+*  Webforms:  no

 When **picker** is added as an appearance the answer can be selected from a spinner rather than by clicking at a point on a line.
-This appearance is only available with fieldTask and not with webForm.

 .. figure::  _images/widget-range-picker.jpg
    :width: 300px